Dave-team/Knowledge-base/Career.md

 - I represent my own brand and want to provide value and impact at all times.
 Being able to public speak or communicate is essential for this.
 If I feel anxious because I feel like I didn't do enough - work harder.
 - After every presentation, realize that it didn't matter as much and people didn't actually care that much.
 - Aim to know the people in the company well - from all teams and all seniority.
 This will help being less anxious as you kind of know how the'll respond.
+- Always focus on the positives during these meetings
+- We're all in this together and learning.
 - Other tips:
   - If I can engage in the discussions early on, my nerves should slowly move away as a connection has been built with e.g. the audience.
   - Make sure to also slow down during these meetings to allow others to jump in.